 14 Career Overall Rank

 Charlie Numbulmoore’s works are rare and have a primitive numinous appeal.
-His paintings have appeared at auction only 29 times and, in what is extremely rare in Aboriginal art sales, only two have been passed in, with all but two of his ten highest results exceeding their high estimates.
+His paintings have appeared at auction only 33 times and, in what is extremely rare in Aboriginal art sales, only four have been passed by, with all but two of his ten highest results exceeding their high estimates.

 Though Charlie Numbulmoore’s barks predate Alec Mingelmanganu’s canvases by up to a decade, Numbulmoore’s results rank just behind Mingelmanganu on the secondary market before the low numbers offered are taken in to account.
 Works by both of these artists are now firmly established as blue-chip investments and will become increasingly difficult to obtain.
 The $228,000 record price paid for Numbulmoore’s Wandjina image in Sotheby’s 2007 sale just eclipsed his record of the previous year.
 These results were more than three times his record set only a year earlier, and just barely below the record sale of a Wandjina bark, by Alec Mingelmanganu at Sotheby’s in June 2002.
-That only two have failed at auction is testament to both the scarcity and desirability of Numbulmoore’s work.
+That only four have failed at auction is testament to both the scarcity and desirability of Numbulmoore’s work.
 Such a result at auction is practically unheard of and all the more unusual because of the high value of his lowest sales record at $15,600.
 It is indicative that in 2015 only one work appeared for sale.
 It was offered in Sotheby's sale of the Thomas Vroom collection in London.
-The bark was far from his best and badly damaged.
-Yet it achieved Numbulmoore's 14th highest result when it sold for GBP17,500 or 34,920 Australian Dollars.
+The bark was far from his best and badly damaged, yet it achieved one of Numbulmoore's highest results, selling for GBP equivalent of 34,920 Australian Dollars.

 With works of such uniformly superb quality there is little risk of depreciation.
-Numbulmoore’s works are rare.
-With only four works being offered for sale since 2007, these works will always be strongly contested when they appear at sale.
-While they may seem rich pickings I believe that his paintings are still undervalued and collectors should expect to see them continue to surge in value.
+Numbulmoore’s works are rare, with only eight being offered for sale since 2007; they will always be strongly contested when they appear at sale.
+While they may seem rich pickings, I believe that his paintings are still undervalued and collectors should expect to see them continue to surge in value.

 Charlie Numbulmoore lived for many years on Gibb River Station in the Central Kimberley where anthropologist Ian Crawford first recorded him repainting Wandjina figures in a Mamadai cave in the 1960’s.
 The few biographical details of Numbulmoore’s life that exist are traced solely through his encounters with those anthropologists who collected his work.
 Following Crawford’s initial encounter, Helen Groger collected the artist’s work on behalf of the Australian Institute of Aboriginal Studies in 1970, the same year that collector and grazier Tom McCourt purchased a number of paintings on bark, plywood, and cardboard.
 In his journal McCourt recollected Numbulmoore as 'the last of the old people here… who has that certain something that impresses you… when I was in Charlies camp, I bought several paintings he had in his hut from him… although his work is childlike, it has the primitive look of paintings seen under the rock hangings out in the bush' (cited in Sotheby’s 2003: 10).